-Where a sub-fund enters into total return swaps (or invests in other financial derivative instruments with the same characteristics) it will only do so on behalf of the sub-fund with institutions which meet the requirements (including minimum credit rating requirements, if applicable).
+Where a sub-fund enters into total return swaps (or invests in other financial derivative instruments with the same characteristics) it will only do so on behalf of the sub-fund with counterparties that are entities with legal personality, typically located in OECD jurisdictions.
+These counterparties will be subject to a credit assessment.
+Where the counterparty is subject to a credit rating by any agency registered and supervised by ESMA, that rating shall be taken into account in the credit assessment.
+Where a counterparty is downgraded to A2 or below (or comparable rating) by such a credit rating agency, a new credit assessment in respect of the counterparty will be undertaken without delay.
 Subject to compliance with those conditions, the Portfolio Manager has full discretion as to the appointment of counterparties when entering into total return swaps in furtherance of the relevant sub-fund's investment objective and policies.

 A credit default swap ("CDS") is a derivative instrument which is a mechanism for transferring and transforming credit risk between purchaser and seller.
 The protection buyer purchases protection from the protection seller for losses that might be incurred as a result of a default or other credit event in relation to an underlying security.
 The protection buyer pays a premium for the protection and the protection seller agrees to make a payment to compensate the protection buyer for losses incurred upon the occurrence of any one of a number of possible specified credit events, as set out in the CDS agreement.
-In relation to the use of CDS, the subfund may be a protection buyer and/or a protection seller.
+In relation to the use of CDS, the sub-fund may be a protection buyer and/or a protection seller.
 A credit event is an event linked to the deteriorating creditworthiness of an underlying reference entity in a credit derivative.
 The occurrence of a credit event usually triggers full or partial termination of the transaction and a payment from protection seller to protection buyer.
 Credit events include, but are not limited to, bankruptcy, failure to pay, restructuring, and obligation default.